 International agreements in the aftermath of the First World War attempted to impose limitations on the use of force by states1.
 The Covenant of the League of Nations2 contained restrictions upon the right of states to use force, and by the Kellogg-Briand Pact3 the state parties condemned recourse to war for the solution of international controversies, and renounced it as an instrument of national policy in their relations with each other4.
-Under the Charter of the United Nations, member states must refrain in their international relations from the threat or use of force against the territorial integrity or political
+Under the Charter of the United Nations, member states must refrain in their

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL